mg224/Musicians-Mentor-v2/README.md

 ## Prerequisites

-Before running this project locally, ensure you have the following installed:
+Before running this project locally, ensure you have the following set up:

 - Java Development Kit (JDK) 8 or higher
 - Node.js and npm (Node Package Manager)